Veeam Backup & Replication

 Is Storage the Only Consideration?
 No. Performance Matters.

-ExaGrid disk-based backup appliances avoid the typical downfalls associated with deduplication solutions: backup, restore, and replication performance issues.
-Backups and restores of the latest versions are performed on a disk landing zone, avoiding inline processing, rehydration, and ensuring the highest possible performance.
+ExaGrid’s Tiered Backup Storage approach avoids the typical downfalls associated with deduplication solutions: backup, restore, and replication performance issues.
+Backups and restores of the latest versions are written to and from a disk-cache Landing Zone, avoiding inline processing, rehydration, and ensuring the highest possible performance.
 ExaGrid is 3 times faster for backup and up to 20 times faster for restores than any other deduplication appliance solution.

 How Does ExaGrid Achieve the Fastest Backups, Shortest Backup Window, and Offsite Replication to Meet Your RPOs?

-ExaGrid’s landing zone enables backups to be written directly to disk so that the data deduplication process doesn’t impact backup ingestion.
-Because ExaGrid is hyperconverged (providing not just storage, but also compute, memory, and replication management technology), during ingestion, adaptive deduplication is able to monitor ingest rates and resource consumption.
+ExaGrid is the best of both worlds.
+ExaGrid has combined the performance of low-cost primary storage disk on the front-end with the cost efficiency of a deduplicated data repository on the back end.
+Because ExaGrid is a scale-out storage architecture (providing not just storage, but also compute, memory, and replication management technology), during ingestion, adaptive deduplication is able to monitor ingest rates and resource consumption.
 Adaptive deduplication identifies when to perform deduplication processing and data replication during the backup cycle.
 Adaptive deduplication will deduplicate and replicate data to the disaster recovery (DR) site during the backup window (in parallel with the backups) but not inline between the backup application and the disk.
 Should a new backup or in-progress backup require additional compute or memory, adaptive deduplication will adjust deduplication and replication processing to dynamically meet the highest priority needs of the environment.

 What About Restore Performance?